How to Choose the Best HSK Test Center?

 You should also factor in the commute it will take to the test center.
 Is the test center easy to get to?
 Do you know the route?
 Do you have to take public transit?
 Metro or bus?

 Whatever the case, make sure you pick a place that is easy to get to or where a taxi or Didi shifu could easily drive you.
 The last thing you want to do on the day of the test is hassle too much with transit!
-(If the place is far from where you live but there is no other option, considering staying at a hotel nearby.
+(If the place is far from where you live but there is no other option, consider staying at a hotel nearby.
 A good night’s sleep will give you higher test scores!)

 Once you pick a place, practice that commute ahead of test day.